Comparisons12 min read

 Fun fact: Zoho as a company is one of the few major SaaS players that's stayed fully bootstrapped — no outside funding, ever.
 That's kind of wild when you look at how much product they've shipped.

 The free plan (up to three users) is a legitimate option for solo founders or micro-teams just getting started.
-And Zoho's broader ecosystem — including Zoho Books, Zoho Campaigns, Zoho Desk — means if you're already using other Zoho tools, the CRM clicks right in.
+And if you're already using other Zoho tools like Books or Desk, the CRM plugs right in without any friction.

 Key Features